What is Outpatient Rehab for Drug and Alcohol Abuse?

 Expand list

 Outpatient treatments offer wide-ranging benefits to individuals seeking help against an alcohol and drug addiction.
-But with facilities offering both outpatient and inpatient rehab, how does one know which one is best for them?
+But with facilities offering both inpatient and outpatient rehab, how does one know which one is best for them?
 Whether you are recovering from an alcohol or drug addiction, join Avenues Recovery, leaders in addiction rehabilitation, as we explain what outpatient rehab is and help determine if it’s the right choice for you.

 What is Outpatient Rehab?